algosup/2024-2025-project-1-fpga-team-6/Documents/TechnicalSpecifications/technicalSpecifications.md

 Every conventions used in the project are detailed in the [appendix 1 - project conventions](/Documents/TechnicalSpecifications/Appendix/projectConventions.md).

 ### 2. Display
+The visual representation of the game is one of the core components, as it engages the player and enables interaction.
+Below are the key details regarding the display system for the Frogger game.

 #### A) Graphics
 The game graphics are designed to provide a visually appealing and engaging experience for the player.
 These graphics include elements such as the player character, enemies, obstacles, and background scenery to create an immersive game environment.